-Born in Boston, MA in 1942 Dow earned a B.F.A. in graphic design and M.F.A. in photography from the Rhode Island School of Design in 1965 and 1968 respectively.
+Born in Boston in 1942, Dow earned a BFA in graphic design and MFA in photography from the Rhode Island School of Design in 1965 and 1968, respectively.
 Walker Evans's seminal book American Photographs (1938) was an early influence.
 He recalls the appeal of Evans's "razor sharp, infinitely detailed, small images of town architecture and people.
 What stood out was a palpable feeling of loss...pictures that seemingly read like paragraphs, even chapters in one long, complex, rich narrative."
-Soon after graduate school he had the opportunity to work with Evans and was hired to print his mentor's photographs for a 1972 Museum of Modern Art retrospective.
+Soon after graduate school, he had the opportunity to work with Evans and was hired to print his mentor's photographs for a 1972 Museum of Modern Art retrospective.

-Dow has taught photography, photographic histories and contemporary art at Cooper Union, Harvard, Princeton, Vancouver School of Art & Design, Tufts University and the School of the Museum of Fine Arts, Boston.
-His work has been widely exhibited in galleries and museums throughout the United States as well as Argentina, Canada, Portugal and the United Kingdom.
-Various projects have been supported by the Aldrich Museum of Contemporary Art, the Financial Times Magazine, the Joseph E. Seagram's Corporation, the John Simon Guggenheim Foundation, the National Endowment for the Arts, The New England Foundation for The Arts, the North Dakota Museum of Art, the Polaroid Corporation, the Target Corporation, the School of The Museum of Fine Arts and Tufts University as well as numerous private and public organizations and individuals.
+Dow has taught photography, photographic histories and contemporary art at Cooper Union, Harvard, Princeton, Vancouver School of Art & Design, and the School of the Museum of Fine Arts at Tufts University.
+His work has been widely exhibited in galleries and museums throughout the United States as well as Argentina, Canada, Portugal, and the United Kingdom.
+Various projects have been supported by the Aldrich Museum of Contemporary Art, the Financial Times Magazine, the Joseph E. Seagram's Corporation, the John Simon Guggenheim Foundation, the National Endowment for the Arts, The New England Foundation for The Arts, the North Dakota Museum of Art, the Polaroid Corporation, the Target Corporation, and the School of the Museum of Fine Arts at Tufts University, as well as numerous private and public organizations and individuals.

 In addition to appearing in a wide variety of publications over the years, he has authored two books, Marking the Land (2007) with the North Dakota Museum of Art and the University of Chicago Press and American Studies (2011) with The Center for Documentary Studies at Duke University and powerHouse Books.